Antz: Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 92% based on 92 reviews and an average rating of 7.60/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 92% based on 91 reviews and an average rating of 7.60/10.
 The site's critical consensus reads, "Featuring a stellar voice cast, technically dazzling animation, and loads of good humor, Antz should delight both children and adults."
-Metacritic gave the film a score of 72 out of 100 based on 26 critics, indicating "generally favorable reviews".
+Metacritic gave the film a score of 73 out of 100 based on 26 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Roger Ebert praised the film, saying that it is "sharp and funny".
+Roger Ebert praised the film, writing that it is "sharp and funny".
 The variety of themes, interesting visuals, and voice acting were each aspects of the film that were praised.
 Ebert's partner, Gene Siskel, greatly enjoyed the film and preferred it over A Bug's Life.
-Siskel later ranked it No. 7 on his picks of the Best Films of 1998.
+He wrote the film "boasts a smart and funny script that will appeal even more to adults than children."
+Siskel later ranked it as number 7 on his list of the 10 best films of 1998.
+Todd McCarthy of Variety praised the voice acting, the script, and the animation in his review.
+McCarthy summarized: "On its own terms, Antz is fresh and inventive, visually stimulating and extremely well-served by a starry cast largely new to the animation field."